Kimchi Fried Rice (Kimchi Bokkeumbap)

 First, wash the rice well until the water runs almost clear.
 I like to do this by placing the rice in a bowl and covering it with water, swishing it around with my hand, then dumping the water and refilling the bowl.
 I repeat this until the water is almost clear (this way, you waste less water than placing it under running water the entire time).

-In a medium-large pan, add the rice and water and bring to a boil over medium-high heat.
+Add the rice and water to a medium-large pan and bring to a boil over medium-high heat.
 Then reduce the heat to a gentle simmer (medium heat) and cook for 12 minutes, or until tender.

 Steps for cooking rice